ssec/sift/doc/source/PACKAGING-mtgsift.rst

   (devel-default)%> make patch-shapely

-The system is now ready to create Conda and PyInstaller packages for MTG-Sift.
+The system is now ready to create Conda and PyInstaller packages for MTG-SIFT.
 The according targets can be found in the target lists printed by running::

   (devel-default)%> make help